 Who can I contact with specific questions about my program?

 Your school chair or enrolment officer will provide more specific details.

 Will I be required to be on or near campus?

-Your plans for fall 2020 will depend on your program.
+Your plans depend on your program.
 Programs with experiential components can expect in-person activities.
-Get the details...
+Get the most up to date program details...

 What type of learning can I expect?

-How will you protect students and employees who come on campus?
+How are you protecting students and employees who come to campus?

 Selkirk College is following guidelines from the Provincial Health Officer and WorkSafe BC to ensure the safety and well being of students and employees while also meeting standards established by the Ministry of Advanced Education, Skills and Training.